Oct 6, 2019

 As a result of the planar structure of the carbonate anion, carbonates have anisotropic chemical bonds and are often soft.

 Carbonate minerals have been categorized into divisions based on chemical composition.
-Such divisions include simple carbonates that are composed primarily of carbon with few or no other compounds, hydrated carbonates that contain or originated with water, bicarbonates that contain the sodium ion, and compound carbonates that contain other anions besides the carbonate.
+Such divisions include simple carbonates which are composed primarily of carbon with few or no other compounds, hydrated carbonates that contain or originated with water, bicarbonates which contain the sodium ion, and compound carbonates that contain other anions beside the carbonate.

 Examples